West Norristown Historic District

 The West Norristown Historic District is a national historic district that is located in Norristown, Montgomery County, Pennsylvania.

 It was added to the National Register of Historic Places in 1984.

 History and architectural features

 This district encompasses approximately 1,700 buildings in a primarily residential neighborhood in the West End of Norristown.
 The housing predominantly consists of rowhouses with a large number of semi-detached houses.
 The area was developed between 1885 and 1925 and the houses are in a variety of popular late-19th and early-20th-century architectural styles.

-It was added to the National Register of Historic Places in 1984.